FelixAshong/Invoice/README.md

 ## 📄 License

-This project is under [LICENSE TYPE] license. <!-- Add the specific license type -->
+This project is under [MIT] license.